Gexkill/sweng2/DD/src/index.md

 * Structure of the design document.pdf

 ## Document structure
-* introduction: in this section we introducing the design document, saying why we do it and which parts are covered from it that are not covered by RASD
+* Introduction: in this section we introducing the design document, saying why we do it and which parts are covered from it that are not covered by RASD
+* Architecture Design: this section is divided into two parts:
+	1. High level design
+	1. Architecture chosen presented via diagrams

 **COMPLETE**